Wednesday, September 15, 2021

 At the glimmer of the first star in the twilight sky, it was:

-first star I see tonight,
+Star light, star bright, first star I see tonight,

-I wish I may, I wish I might
+I wish I may, I wish I might have the wish I wish tonight.

 I don't remember what I wished for back then (when I still believed wishes came true).
-I suppose my wishes changed over time.
+I suppose wishes changed over time.
 In my earlier years, I may have wished for more ice cream.
-Then later, waiting at the green gate, I wished the boy with the Elvis hair would notice me as he walked down our street each afternoon.
+Then later, waiting at our green gate, I wished the boy with the Elvis hair would notice me as he walked down our street each afternoon.
 He never did.

-We played outside well into evening until we heard our mothers' call, “Come in now.
+We remained outside well into evening until we heard our mothers' call, “Come in now.
 It’s getting late.”
 On steamy summer nights, after tub baths (never heard of showers or air conditioners), my sister and I roasted in our second floor bedroom, with just a fan at the window.
 We talked and giggled, about what I haven’t a clue, until my father would yell up the stairway, “Don’t make me come up there.
 Be quiet now, and go to sleep.”

-We eventually did settle down, without stuffed animals, without stories read to us, without being tucked in—all of which we did with our children and grandchildren years later--no worse for the lack thereof, our having experienced magical moments now lost in the mists of "once below a time."(1) And through our window we could see the moon rising, and the last few fireflies, or hear the crickets' lullaby in late August, “so thin a splinter of singing."(2) We said prayers “to the close and holy darkness,” (3) and drifted off to sleep.
+We eventually did settle down, without stuffed animals, without stories read to us, without being tucked in—all of which we did with our children and grandchildren years later--no worse for the lack thereof, our having experienced magical moments now lost in the mists of "once below a time."(1) Through our window we could see the moon rising, and the last few fireflies, or hear the crickets' lullaby in late August, “so thin a splinter of singing."(2) We said our prayers “to the close and holy darkness,” (3) and drifted off to sleep.

-Time held me green and dying
+Time held me green and dying,

-Though I sang in my chains like the sea.
+though I sang in my chains like the sea.

-Quotes at beginning and end from Dylan Thomas's "Fern Hill
+Quotes at beginning and end from Dylan Thomas's "Fern Hill"

 1. Dylan Thomas from "Fern Hill”